Are cancer cure claims from Dr Google, cancer forums or well-meaning friends trustworthy? If genuine, are they appropriate (targeted) to you?

 The outcomes have been exceptional.

-Cancer patients are being scammed by unscrupulous marketers who overwhelm valid nutritional science with white-noise.
+Cancer patients are frequently duped out of their money and their health by unscrupulous marketers who overwhelm valid nutritional science with white-noise.

-Superfood is mostly a marketing term used to sell products and has no scientific basis.
+Take superfoods as an example.
+This is a marketing term used to sell products and has no scientific basis.

 You don’t see apples, oranges, bananas advertised as super-foods although they are as nutrient dense.

 Scroll this page for many more revealing articles about how the market forces have duped the unsuspecting public - with super superfoods foods like kale, coconut oil, chia seeds, blueberries, acai, beetroot, broccoli, garlic, green tea… (the list goes on)

 How did we arrive at a place where avocados outsell oranges, where coconut oil, a once-cheap saturated fat, is reborn as a super-ingredient with miraculous, health-giving properties?